mokeddembillel/Natours-project/README.md

 # Natours-project
-a Website that i made to develop my skills in html and advanced css (SASS), and also organising a big project files (Animations, CSS grid,...)
+A Webpage that i made when i was looking to develop my skills in CSS and SASS, but i got more, i learned also how to organize and name css files for big projects, and of course without forgeting all types of CSS animations